visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 Quick Reference
 ~~~~~~~~~~~~~~~
+Note that the original source of most of the content here is the OpenOffice
+document produced by Brad Whitlock.
+A conversion tool was used to move most
+of the content there to Sphinx.
+As such, most of the Sphinx usage conventions
+adopted here were driven by whatever the conversion tool produced.
+There are
+numerous opportunities for adjusting this to make better use of Sphinx as we
+move forward.
+These are discussed in

 * Sphinx uses blank lines as a block separators and 2 or 4 spaces of
   indentation to guide parsing and interpretation of content.
 So, be sure
   to pay careful attention to blank lines and indentation.
 They are not
   there for style.
 They **need** to be there for Sphinx to parse and
   intepret the content directly.
-* Creat headings by a sequence *separator characters* immediately
+* Create headings by a sequence of *separator characters* immediately
   underneath and the same length as the heading text as in::

     Top level heading